Skip to Main Content

 Wounds occur when living tissue has been cut, broken, burnt, torn, or otherwise damaged.

-It's incredibly important that wounds be cleaned, disinfected, and cared for by a qualified veterinarian as soon as possible.
+It's imperative that these wounds be cleaned, disinfected, and appropriately cared for by a qualified veterinarian as soon as possible.

 • Dental Surgery

 Our veterinarians provide dental surgeries for dogs and cats.
-These surgeries can range from tooth extractions to gum disease treatment.
+These surgeries can range from tooth extractions to gum disease treatment and jaw fracture repairs.

-We understand that the prospect of bringing your pet in for surgery can be frightening.
+We understand that the thought of bringing your pet in for surgery can be daunting.
 Please be assured that we recommend surgery only when it is in the best interests of your furry companion.

-If your pet requires advanced care, our vets will refer you to a veterinary surgeon near Santa Cruz, and work closely with your vet surgeon to ensure that your pet receives the best possible care.
+If advanced care is required for your cat or dog's health issue, our vets will refer you to a veterinary specialist near Capitola.
+We will work closely with your vet surgeon to ensure that your pet receives the best possible care.

 Surgical protocols at our clinic include: